 I was so very proud of all I had accomplished.
 While deployed I received a Combat Action Medal and a Bronze Star.
 I was doing work to help rebuild the country of Afghanistan.
 I came home to continue working this time diving deep in Energy Management.

 And then we decided maybe we should see what life would be like as a family.
 I went back and forth on staying in or leaving the military, but in the end, it made the most sense to leave the military to be a stay at home mom.
 I had surely proven my ability to do all the things.
 Motherhood would be so easy.

 But motherhood was the farthest thing from easy.
 I was knee-deep in parenting books that made logical sense, but trying to get our son to follow these magic books wasn’t going so well.
 Once I would figure out some sense of routine or schedule he would drop a nap or change something.
 I felt like I was on a road to failure after failure.

-Something I hadn’t experienced in my military career, but almost immediately from my sons birth felt on a daily basis.
+Failure, something I hadn’t experienced in my military career, but almost immediately felt after my sons birth on a daily basis.

 Why did I leave the military behind to become a mom?
 This question haunted me.
 Here I was doing this thing that was supposed to be so amazing and I was hating myself almost every minute of it.
 Feeling as if I just couldn’t measure up to the impossible standards I had for myself.
 And to add to the pain of feeling as if I was failing at life, I also felt so alone.

 In the shift from military to motherhood I had completely missed out on creating a tribe of people.
 I had people I knew.
 But my closest friends still had jobs and my mom friends still hadn’t adjusted to me actually being free during the day and able to hang out.
 And I was definitely not bold enough to reach out in the midst of my struggle.